-Furthermore, iwe can obtain cases where each of these diffeomorphism types appears in the root. \end{Thm} \begin{proof}[Important ingredients for a proof of Theorems \ref{thm:4} and \ref{thm:5}.]
+\end{Thm} \begin{proof}[Important ingredients for proofs of Theorems \ref{thm:4} and \ref{thm:5}.]
 We only introduce arguments on embeddings and immersions of closed, simply-connected manifolds into Euclidean spaces.
-If a closed and simply-connected manifold can be smoothly embedded into ${\mathbb{R}}^5$ and it is not diffeomorphic to a homotopy sphere, then it is $4$-dimensional and represented as a connected sum of finitely many copies of $S^2 \times S^2$ by virtue of \cite{freedman}, \cite{milnor}, and so on, together with the classical theory of characteristic classes \cite{milnorstasheff}, that of embeddings and so on.
-If a closed and simply-connected manifold can be smoothly embedded into ${\mathbb{R}}^6$ and it is not diffeomorphic to a homotopy sphere, then it is $4$-dimensional and represented as a connected sum of finitely many copies of $S^2 \times S^2$ as before or a $5$-dimensional closed, simply-connected and spin manifold by virtue of \cite{barden} and \cite{smale} (see also \cite{nishioka}).
+If a closed and simply-connected manifold can be smoothly embedded into ${\mathbb{R}}^5$ and it is not a homotopy sphere, then it is $4$-dimensional and represented as a connected sum of finitely many copies of $S^2 \times S^2$ by virtue of \cite{freedman} and \cite{milnor} for example, together with the classical theory of characteristic classes \cite{milnorstasheff}, and that of embeddings for example.
+If a closed and simply-connected manifold can be smoothly embedded into ${\mathbb{R}}^6$ and it is not a homotopy sphere, then it is $4$-dimensional and represented as a connected sum of finitely many copies of $S^2 \times S^2$ as before or a $5$-dimensional closed, simply-connected and spin manifold by virtue of \cite{barden} and \cite{smale} (see also \cite{nishioka}).
 If a closed and simply-connected manifold can be smoothly immersed into ${\mathbb{R}}^6$ and it is not diffeomorphic to a homotopy sphere, then it is a $4$-dimensional closed and simply-connected manifold whose signature is $0$ by virtue of similar theory or a $5$-dimensional closed, simply-connected and spin manifold as before. \end{proof}

-Note that in these two theorems, to obtain more general immersed or embedded manifolds and special generic maps via Proposition \ref{prop:1} (\ref{prop:1.2}), we can consider more general holes with respect to the homology classes represented by the holes than ones in Theorem \ref{thm:3}.
-Note also that in \cite{kitazawa0.1}--\cite{kitazawa0.2}, \cite{kitazawa}, \cite{kitazawa2}--\cite{kitazawa7}, \cite{saeki}, \cite{saekisuzuoka}, and so on, it is presented that for example if the absolute value of the codimension is sufficiently large, then for the manifolds admitting special generic maps, we can know homology groups, cohomology rings, and so on, well from these invariants of the immersed manifolds in the targets.
+Note that in these two theorems, to obtain more general immersed or embedded manifolds and special generic maps via Proposition \ref{prop:1} (\ref{prop:1.2}), we can consider more general holes in the homology classes represented by the holes than ones in Theorem \ref{thm:3}.
+According to \cite{kitazawa0.1}--\cite{kitazawa0.2}, \cite{kitazawa}, \cite{kitazawa2}--\cite{kitazawa7}, \cite{saeki} and \cite{saekisuzuoka} for example, if the absolute value of the codimension is sufficiently large, then for the manifolds admitting special generic maps, we can know invariants such as homology groups and cohomology rings well from these invariants of the immersed manifolds in the manifolds of the targets.
 More precisely, see Proposition 4 of \cite{kitazawa0.2} and Propositions 1 and 5 of \cite{kitazawa7} for example.
 Thus we can also obtain information of the manifolds admitting the special generic maps.